 \subsection{Fairness Approaches}

 We summarize existing work on fair machine learning in three categories.
-For a broad-strokes categorization of fairness approaches, one can think along the lines of {\em interventions} made either on: a) the model output, b) the training data, or c) the model itself.
+For a broad-strokes categorization of fairness approaches, one can think along the lines of {\em interventions} made either on: 1) the model output, 2) the training data, or 3) the model itself.
 Each of these are motivated by different inductive biases.